Examples of Business Websites Built With Squarespace

 Defining You Pilates & Fitness — a Minnesota-based fitness studio — boasts a homepage that clearly communicates what it does.
 In fact, the first thing visitors see is a fitness class in action.
 Its homepage header also tells prospective clients that it offers fitness classes in St. Paul within an encouraging community.

 Looking for tips on how to make your website more intuitive?
-Learn about the five features of a good web page.
+Learn How To Build a Website.

 Life coaching is a popular business — and Squarespace provides a great platform for life coaches to promote their services.
-This life coach specializes in helping introverts, which his homepage header clearly communicates.
+Faris Khalifeh is a life coach that specializes in helping introverts, which his homepage header clearly communicates.

 As you scroll down this website’s homepage, short client testimonials appear one after the other powered by Squarespace’s site animation feature.
 A logo block highlights some of the organizations with which Mr. Khalifeh works.
 The bottom of the homepage includes the latest posts from his Instagram feed plus links to his other social media accounts.